-Resource Area Proposed Mitigation Alternative Land and Water Resources Grading and Drainage Plan A licensed engineer shall prepare a Grading and Drainage Plan for the development and shall include, at a minimum, the following: Fill within the 100-year and 500-year floodplain shall be avoided to the extent feasible.
+Resource Area Proposed Mitigation A Land and Water Resources Grading and Drainage Plan A licensed engineer shall prepare a Grading and Drainage Plan for the development and shall include, at a minimum, the following: Fill within the 100-year and 500-year floodplain shall be avoided to the extent feasible.
 A topographic survey shall be completed to confirm drainage calculations for the sizing of outfall pipes and stormwater detention pond(s).
 If grading occurs within the 100-year or 500-year floodplain, the area within the floodplain shall either be: А, В Balanced to avoid off-site flooding impacts, or Designed to route stormwater to on-site detention/retention areas sized to handle flood events.
-Site Plan Setback Air Quality The site plan for Alternative A shall be reconfigured to increase the distance between the fuel pumps and underground storage tanks and the nearest off-site residential receptors (existing residences).
-The minimum approximation between the fueling pages and existing residences shall be 200 feet. А The minimum separation between the fueling areas and existing residences shall be 300 feet.
+Site Plan Setback Air Quality The site plan for Alternative A shall be reconfigured to increase the distance between the fuel pumps and underground storage tanks and the nearest off-site residential receptors (existing residences). А The minimum separation between the fueling areas and existing residences shall be 300 feet.
 Tricolored Bat Biological Resources Timing of tree removal shall occur outside the active season (April 1 through October 31) of roosting bats as possible.
-OR А, В Should tree removal occur during the active season (April 1 through October 31), emergence surveys shall be conducted by a qualified biologist consistent with Appendix E: Phase 4 Emergence Surveys of the USFWS Range-Wide Indiana Bat and Northern Long-Eared Bat Survey Guidelines (USFWS, 2023). А, Б
+OR A D Should tree removal occur during the active season (April 1 through October 31), emergence surveys shall be conducted by a qualified biologist consistent with Appendix E: Phase 4 Emergence Surveys of the USFWS Range-Wide Indiana Bat and Northern Long-Eared Bat Survey Guidelines (USFWS, 2023). А, В